JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 ### Replacing Matchable

 Matchable adds unnecessary complexity to the parser.
 Instead, I built a `raw` parser that can parse `RawRepresentable` things in a similiar way that `Matchable` did.
 You can accomplish the same behavior with `coalesce(arr.map(raw))`.
 It's much cleaner IMO.
 A notable grossness---I'm using `RawRepresentable` on things that sometimes don't make sense to be initialized from their raw value (aka, they need extra data for that).
 Because of this, I should later revist this and make a `TokenRepresentable` type or something.
 I didn't want to go down that rabit hole today though.

+After giving it more thought, I think `RawRepresentable` is the correct type for these things, they just shouldn't store the extra data on them.
+For example, *every* infix operator that we lex shouldn't store the associativity.
+We should just provide the associativity to the parser in a dictionary so we only need it once for each operator.